kyblockstacking/Resume/README.md

 <br>
 -links are removed
 <br>
--added description in "Find Me Online" section for clearer definition of links
+-added description in "Find Me Online" section for clearer definition of account references
 <br>
 -colors are removed for printability
 <br>